Learning in public changed how I build

 Not everything belongs in public.
 Here's how I think about it:

-Share freely: Technical decisions and trade-offs.
-Design iterations.
-Problems you solved and how.
-Things you learned.
-Tools and workflows that work well.
+Share freely: technical decisions and trade-offs, design iterations, problems you solved, things you learned, tools, and workflows that work well.

-Keep private: Client details without permission.
-Revenue numbers you're not comfortable with.
-Ideas you haven't started executing on.
-Anything that feels forced.
+Keep private: client details without permission, revenue numbers you're not comfortable with, ideas you haven't started executing on, and anything that feels forced.

 The best posts come from genuine moments of insight or struggle.
-"I spent three hours debugging this and the problem was a missing semicolon" is more relatable and useful than "Here are my ten tips for productive debugging."
+"I spent 3 hours debugging this and missed a semicolon" is more relatable and useful than "Here are my 10 tips for productive debugging."

 The consistency trap